tresorit/ZeroKit-Realm-encrypted-tasks/android/readme.md

 # End-to-End Encrypted RealmTasks Android app
-In this tutorial, we'll get you set up with an end-to-end encrypted version of the [RealmTasks app](https://github.com/realm-demos/realm-tasks/tree/master/RealmTasks%20Android), a basic task management app, designed as a homage to [Realmac Software's Clear app](http://realmacsoftware.com/clear), with their knowledge and permission.
+In this tutorial, we'll get you set up with an end-to-end encrypted version of the **[RealmTasks app](https://github.com/realm-demos/realm-tasks/tree/master/RealmTasks%20Android)** with **[ZeroKit-Android-SDK](https://github.com/tresorit/ZeroKit-Android-SDK)**, a basic task management app, designed as a homage to [Realmac Software's Clear app](http://realmacsoftware.com/clear), with their knowledge and permission.

 Would you rather start from scratch?
 [Check out our from-scratch guide](FromScratch.md).
 <img src="../.images/android-sample-screenshot.png" alt="Android App screenshot" width="444"/>